Phase II Trial of Ixazomib combined with Gemcitabine and Doxorubicin in Patients With Renal Medullary Carcinoma

 Doxorubicin, Doxorubicin Hydrochloride, Gemcitabine, Gemcitabine Hydrochloride, Ixazomib, Ixazomib Citrate

-This phase II trial studies how well ixazomib, gemcitabine, and doxorubicin work in treating patients with kidney cancer that has spread to other places in the body.
+This phase II trial studies how well ixazomib, gemcitabine, and doxorubicin work in treating patients with kidney cancer that has spread to other places in the body (locally advanced or metastatic).
 Ixazomib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
 Drugs used in chemotherapy, such as gemcitabine and doxorubicin, work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
 Giving ixazomib, gemcitabine, and doxorubicin may work better in treating patients with kidney cancer.

 Information and next steps

 Metastatic Kidney Medullary Carcinoma, Metastatic Renal Cell Carcinoma, SMARCB1 Negative, Stage III Renal Cell Cancer AJCC v8, Stage IV Renal Cell Cancer AJCC v8